elmerdotdev/e-0923-nodejs-midterm/README.md

 ## Presentation

-Individual presentation will be on January 22, 2024.
+Individual presentation will be on May 13, 2024.
 You will be graded by functionaliy (70%) and design (30%).